 How to Diagnose Dementia in Dogs

-Remember, infections like diabetes may trigger symptoms like reduced activity, change of appetite, and confusion in dogs.
+Remember, illnesses like diabetes may trigger symptoms like reduced activity, change of appetite, and confusion in dogs.
 Also, the symptoms of dementia may be similar to those exhibited by growth or injury in the dog’s brain.

 Dog Dementia Life Expectancy Stages